openssl/openssl/doc/designs/dtlsv1_3/dtlsv1_3-main.md

 > profile to the contrary.
 This permits a server which wants to receive a CID
 > to negotiate one.

+### Clearing retransmission queue

+When the session keys are updated the DTLSv1.3 implementation will clear the messages waiting for retransmission that belongs to the key that is being updated.

+#### TLS 1.3 "compatibility mode" is not enabled

+Opposed to the TLS 1.3 implementation, the DTLSv1.3 implementation does not offer the compatibility which is in consistency with RFC9147 section 5.

+This enforced by the macro `SSL_CONNECTION_MIDDLEBOX_IS_ENABLED(sc)`.

+#### Cryptographic label prefix

+The DTLSv1.3 implementation uses the label "dtls1.3" as described by RFC9147 section 5.9.

 Implementation progress
 -----------------------